CoderDojoTC/python/docs/trinket/08c-turtle-shapes.md

 # Change the Turtle Shape

-You can change your turtle shape to be any of the following:
+With the turtle shape() method we can change your turtle shape to be any of the following shapes

-1. 'arrow'
+1. arrow
-2. 'turtle'
+2. turtle
-3. 'circle'
+3. circle
-4. 'square'
+4. square
-5. 'triangle'
+5. triangle
-6. 'classic'
+6. classic

 ```py
 import turtle